Grip strength testing can provide beneficial information for function and health of seniors.

 4. Review a patient’s medical history for orthopedic hand or wrist precautions prior to grip testing.

 5. Use precautions with cardiac concern, arthritis or osteoporosis, consider one side only if pain or injury: see this link for a more detailed list of possible precautions.

 6. Inexpensive hand grippers may provide incentive and increase follow through for patient exercise and motivation. (affiliate link)

-8. Here is a pdf with normative data for 75 + year olds (male and female) handgrip strength.
+8. Compare to others the same age and gender for feedback. normative data for 75 + year olds (male and female) handgrip strength.
 (Bohannon, 2007)

-I would love to hear what you think!
-Do you assess grip strength regularly?
+I would love to hear what you think about assessing grip strength?
 Do you have any other tips for grip strength assessment?
 Subscribe to my blog for a FREEBIE starter packet of health care organization for seniors.
 Look for more hand exercises next week!